chromaui/chromatic-docs/faq.md

 <details>
 <summary>What happens if I disable UI Tests and/or UI Review?</summary>

 As long as either the testing or review features are enabled, Chromatic will continue taking snapshots.
-With both disabled, Chromatic will stop taking snapshots and all other features of the platform (such as publishing) will continue without limits.
+With both disabled, Chromatic will stop taking snapshots, and all other platform features (such as publishing) will continue without limits.

 </details>